 On all radiation producing equipment, Legacy Heart Center utilizes the following techniques to reduce the radiation our patients are exposed to during testing:

-Legacy physicians select and order the appropriate exam for each individual and our testing staff is trained to minimize the radiation dose used during each procedure while optimizing the quality of the test.
-Legacy Heart Center takes steps to reduce unnecessary radiation exposure from medical imaging by promoting the safe use of medical imaging devices, supporting informed clinical decision making, and increasing patient awareness.
-For more information, please speak with your Legacy Heart Center physician.
+BSW Legacy Heart Center physicians select and order the appropriate exam for each individual and our testing staff is trained to minimize the radiation dose used during each procedure while optimizing the quality of the test.
+BSW Legacy Heart Center takes steps to reduce unnecessary radiation exposure from medical imaging by promoting the safe use of medical imaging devices, supporting informed clinical decision making, and increasing patient awareness.
+For more information, please speak with your BSW Legacy Heart Center physician.

 The test will be performed at: